arjun988/Voice-Pronouce/README.md

 Welcome to the **Pronunciation Assessment Application**!
 This project is designed to help users improve their pronunciation skills through real-time speech recognition and feedback.
 Built using Python and Tkinter, it provides an interactive way for users to practice speaking sentences and receive instant feedback on their pronunciation accuracy.

 ## Features
 - **Real-Time Transcription**: The application listens as the user speaks and transcribes their speech into text immediately.
 - **Pronunciation Feedback**: Users receive detailed feedback comparing their speech to a target sentence, helping them identify areas for improvement.
+Feedback is color-coded:
+  - Green for "Good pronunciation!" (when the entire sentence is correctly pronounced).
+  - Yellow for "Pronunciation needs improvement.
+Focus on the highlighted words." (when the similarity is greater than 0.8 but less than 1).
+  - Red for general improvement needed.
 - **User-Friendly Interface**: The intuitive design ensures that users can easily navigate the application and focus on their practice.

 ## Technologies Used